Sheoraphuli Raj Debuttar Estate: Raja Harish Chandra Roy

-Sheoraphuli fell under the Zamindari of Raja Manohar Roy, a Raja in Bengal during the reign of Akbar the Great of the Mughal era.
 Raja Raj Chandra Roy, also known as Jotey Raja (the king with dreadlocks), Zamindar of Sheoraphuli built the temple of Ram-Sita at Sripur (Serampore) in 1752.
-He resided in the Rajbari of Sheoraphuli built by him, which also served as his temporary residence apart from his abode in Patuli.
+He resided in the Rajbari of Sheoraphuli, which also served as his temporary residence apart from his abode in Patuli.
 His third son Raja Harischandra left Patuli for Sheoraphuli, which served as their permanent dwelling thereafter.
 After him the Zamindari was demarcated into the 'Barataraf' and the 'Chototaraf' which has been retained.

 Later on Zamindar Nirmal Chandra Ghosh (Barataraf) and his descendants of the Raj Parivar continue to reside in the Rajbari.
 The Saraphuli Raj Debuttar has been traditionally renowned for the policy of self-effacement.